Rwanda’s Weather and Climate

 The dry season is also ideal for spending time in the clean beautiful city of Kigali or enjoying the white sandy beaches of Lake Kivu.

 You need to pack accordingly and be prepared for the Rwanda weather.
 You will need a raincoat or poncho, sunscreen, insect repellent, light clothing, warm clothing for early mornings or late evenings, sturdy hiking shoes, anti-malarial, long-sleeved shirts and trousers, and much more.

 Rwanda can be visited throughout the year.
 Due to weather patterns becoming less predictable, it is best to prepare for all weather conditions!

 In the dry seasons, the trails are drier and easier to navigate.
 The undergrowth is less and wildlife viewing is easier.
 You may have to trek for extended periods since primates walk for long distances in their search for food.

 In the rainy season, you can still enjoy a variety of activities in Rwanda.
 Rainy season does not necessarily mean that it downpours all day, the sun shines bright immediately after the rains.
 Tracking may be muddy or slippery but primates are easily found in the lower altitude.
 You can also enjoy discounted room rates from accommodation areas.

-No matter which season you choose to visit, you will definitely enjoy the diverse habitat, wildlife viewing, primate trekking and warm hospitality and friendliness of the Rwandese, who typically go out of their way to make you feel welcome and at home.
+No matter which season you choose to visit, you will definitely enjoy the diverse habitat, wildlife viewing, trekking the magnificent primates in their natural habitat and warm hospitality and friendliness of the Rwandese, who typically go out of their way to make you feel welcome and at home.

 Overall, the weather in Rwanda is good and most visitors love the climate and weather that awaits them, it seems to be just right for most visitors.